ray-project/ray/doc/source/starting-ray.rst

   .. group-tab:: Java

-    There is no way to check if Ray is initialized in Java yet.
+    Checking if Ray is initialized hasn't been implemented in Java yet.

 See the `Configuration <configure.html>`__ documentation for the various ways to configure Ray.